SUNY Oneonta reports 68 new cases of coronavirus

 ONEONTA, N.Y.
-(NEWS10) – SUNY Oneonta confirmed 68 new cases of coronavirus on Tuesday, bringing the total number of on-campus infections up to 245.
-The news came as 481 students screened on campus for COVID-19 this past Sunday.
+(NEWS10) — SUNY Oneonta confirmed 68 new cases of coronavirus on Tuesday, bringing the total number of on-campus infections up to 245.
+The news came after 481 students were screened on campus for COVID-19 this past Sunday.

 On Sunday, it was announced the Governor had deployed a “SWAT team” to help contain the cluster developing at the college.